leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 ```Lean info
 {{#example_out Examples/Intro.lean zeroPointZero}}
 ```
-When floating point numbers are written with the decimal point, Lean will infer the type `Float`, while if they are written without it, then a type annotation may be necessary.
+When floating point numbers are written with the decimal point, Lean will infer the type `Float`.
+If they are written without it, then a type annotation may be necessary.
 ```Lean
 {{#example_in Examples/Intro.lean zeroNat}}
 ```